Group 3 Copy 7 Created with Sketch. Path 5 Copy Created with Sketch. Group Created with Sketch.

 Starting a team

 Each team must represent a university or college, gathering students from mechanical, electronics, control, software, computer, publicity, and other related majors to form a research and development team.
-Regular team members must be full-time junior college students, undergraduates, postgraduates, or doctoral students during the period from September 2022 to August 2023 with student status at the school of the participating team.
+Regular team members must be full-time junior college students, undergraduates, postgraduates, or doctoral students during the period from September 2023 to August 2024 with student status at the school of the participating team.

 Number of participants per team: 2-12 (depending on the specific challenge)